reload/platformsh-github-authenticator/README.md

 1. PHP version 7.3 or newer
 2. [Composer](https://getcomposer.org/)
+3. A GitHub user for representing the application.
-3. A GitHub repository contaning the code for the project you want to deploy to Platform.sh including sufficient permissions to manage teams and webhooks.
+4. A GitHub repository contaning the code for the project you want to deploy to Platform.sh including sufficient permissions to manage teams and webhooks.
-4. A Platform.sh project to deploy the project code to.
+5. A Platform.sh project to deploy the project code to.
-5. A Platform.sh user with permission to commit code to the project.
+6. A Platform.sh user with permission to commit code to the project.
-6. An environment capable of processing HTTP requests using PHP.
+7. An environment capable of processing HTTP requests using PHP and running the git CLI application.

+You may want to create user accounts on GitHub and Platform.sh specifically for the application.

 ### Setup